jacobrdavis/ocean-surface-wave-slopes-and-wind-wave-alignment/input_data/README.md

 Spotter and MicroSWIFT drifter (buoy) data in Hurricane Idalia from 2023-08-28 to 2023-08-31.

 This file should be downloaded and saved locally in this folder (`input_data/`) and the path should be stored in config.toml as `idalia_drifter_data`.
-Available on the Dryad repository for this publication (https://doi.org/10.5061/dryad.zw3r228h7).
+Available as supplemental files/information in the Dryad repository for this publication (https://doi.org/10.5061/dryad.zw3r228h7).

 ## COAMPS-TC data